-Once you have removed all the third party KEXT files and have made sure that you have enough space on your machine for the macOS update, please try and launch the install process again.
+Once you have removed all the third party KEXT files and have made sure that you have enough space on your machine for the macOS update, please try and relaunch the install process.

 Problems?
 Try Single User Mode

-If your install process is failing because of a particular problematic file, you can also try to log in using the single user mode and delete that particular file and then try resuming the install.
-Sometimes you find these problematic one off files in the Installer log files.
-In order to access these log files, open up the Console app in utilities and click on ‘/var/log’ on the left hand column and then choose ‘instal.log’ in the next column.
+If your install process is failing because of a particular problematic file, you can also try to log in using the single user mode and delete that specific file and then try resuming the install.
+Sometimes you find these problematic ones off files in the Installer log files.
+To access these log files, open up the Console app in utilities and click on ‘/var/log’ on the left-hand column and then choose ‘instal.log’ in the next column.

 We are hoping that you were able to fix the macOS Install issue using some of these tips.
 If you have tried everything without any success, your best bet is to reach out to Apple Support folks so that they can help out.
 Please let us know how your install worked by using the comments below.